nour04-02/AI-Based-Underwater-Biofouling-Inspection---Graduation-Project-2/README.md

 ## Models

-Two deep learning tasks were developed and evaluated:
+Two deep learning tasks were developed and evaluated using multiple YOLO architecture generations:

-**Classification** — assigns each hull image a fouling severity level (Clean, Light, Moderate, or Heavy) using YOLO-based architectures trained on a custom underwater dataset.
+**Classification** — assigns each hull image a fouling severity level: Clean, Light, Moderate, or Heavy.

 **Segmentation** — performs pixel-level delineation of biofouling regions on the hull surface.
-A black background preprocessing step was applied to isolate fouling areas and significantly improve model focus and accuracy.

 ---